Grossman Institute for Neuroscience, Quantitative Biology and Human Behavior at The University of Chicago

 Our faculty, students, and postdoctoral researchers are engaged in uncovering the principles by which the nervous system is organized, defining the mechanisms of perception and behavior, and developing the next generation of treatments for neurological disease and mental illness.

 The Grossman Institute for Neuroscience, Quantitative Biology and Human Behavior is pleased to announce that funds will be available to support pilot MRI scans for new neuroscience projects.
 4 awards will be given, each for up to 25 MRI scan hours at the MRIRC.
 The purpose of these awards is to encourage the collection of pilot MRI data that will lead to new external funding.
 The deadline for submission is March 1, 2019.

-Don't miss our upcoming lecture from Jessica Cardin on Thursday, February 21st in BSLC 001 at 11:00am.
+Don't miss our upcoming lecture from Farran Briggs on Thursday, March 21st in BSLC 001 at 11:00am.